flatcar/flatcar-website/content/faq.md

 ## How is Flatcar Container Linux funded?

-Main funding and engineering effort has been provided by [Kinvolk](https://kinvolk.io).
+The main funding and engineering effort has been provided by [Kinvolk](https://kinvolk.io).

 Kinvolk is a Linux consulting company and intends to maintain and support the project going forward.
-Kinvolk sustains its effort by offering commercial support agreements and custom engineering services around Flatcar Container Linux and Kubernetes.
+Kinvolk sustains its effort by offering commercial support agreements for Flatcar Container Linux.

-The Flatcar Container Linux open source project furthermore receives donations from a number of Sponsors.
+The Flatcar Container Linux open source project furthermore as a number of corporate sponsors.
+If your organization would like to become a sponsor, contact us at [hello@kinvolk.io](mailto:hello@kinvolk.io?subject=I%20want %20to%20sponsor%20Flatcar%20Container%20Linux).

 ## Who is Kinvolk?